 - a.
-Total amount of cut/excavation proposed: cubic yards; - b.
-Total amount of fill: cubic yards - c.
-Total amount of fill proposed from an offsite source: cubic yards - d.
-Identify the source(s) of fill material (e.g. from the south part of the parcel; off-site from parcel number):
+Total amount of cut/excavation proposed: \\\\\ cubic yards - b.
+Total amount of fill: \\\\\ cubic yards - c.
+Total amount of fill proposed from an offsite source: \\\\\ cubic yards - d.
+Identify the source(s) of fill material (e.g., from the south part of the parcel; off-site parcel number, etc.)

 - e.
-How will the excavated materials be used and where will they finally be located?
+How will excavated materials be used and where will they finally be located?

-- f.
-If materials will be exported from the site, provide the amount in cubic yards, the address and parcel number of the receiving site and the location of where the material will be placed:
+f.
+If materials will be exported from the site, provide the amount in cubic yards, the address and parcel number of the receiving site, and the location of where the material will be placed.

-- g.
-What is the maximum height of cut of the proposed fill: feet; and the maximum fill: feet - h.
+g.
+What is the maximum height of cut of the proposed fill: \\\\\ feet; And the maximum fill: \\\\\ feet h.
 All sites have stormwater runoff from such things as gutters, driveways, roads, cleared areas, or new impervious surfaces.
 Describe how stormwater will be managed.
-Please be specific (e.g. runoff from gutters and parking areas will be infiltrated by a drywell located near the Southeast corner of the house, or runoff from driveway will be captured in a catch basin and routed to a tight line over the bluff to the beach).
+Please be specific (e.g., runoff from gutters and parking areas will be infiltrated by a drywell located near the southeast corner of the house, or runoff from driveway will be captured in a catch basin and routed to a tightline over the bluff to the beach).
 An answer of "no runoff" is not acceptable.